 One one of the key differences is how much water we have on Earth.
 Because the Earth is mostly water, we don’t see a lot of the meteorites that reach the Earth.
 But how about ones that crash on land?
 Over the years, weathering, erosion and mass wasting has erased many craters, mountains and terrain on Earth.

 All planets revolve around the sun in a solar ecliptic.
-They travel along the same plane counterclockwise (if the North Pole is up).
+They travel along the same plane counterclockwise.
 This is true for meteors and comets as well.